 Fig1.
 To old warriors together.
 Dad with a near 5lb wrasse caught on a lure.
 The last time we were to fish for them together.
 Great days.
 Dad was a tough old buggar and by the looks of things so was that wrasse.🥲

 One particular balmy summers day we had decided to fish our local beach Mansands and its adjoining headland.
-I had been daydreaming all week about fishing it and really wanted to have a go in the gulley we would collect large prawns from.
+I had been daydreaming all week about fishing it and really wanted to have a go in the gulley we collected large prawns from.
 Very often we would hunt for prawns and velvet swimmer crabs for bait.
 Turning over the rocks beside the headland we found the crabs to be moulting and collected more than enough for bait.
 I then nagged my father to fish the headland.
 I would have been about 10 and my nagging eventually dragged him away from the beach where he was fishing for bass.
 It was a decent hike down to the beach and then onto the headland.
 As we walked across the field that lead to the headland dad would regularly stop to point out the local wildlife; buzzards swirled above us, dunnocks hopped around the hedges and skylarks tried to distract us whilst we trudged through the coastal braken.

 Arriving on the rocks the sea was an emerald green, swirling and caressing the shoreline.
 I could clearly see the kelp beds in the gulley and every so often what looked like a wrasse ghosting across it.
 Setting up a simple float rig and with lungs full of sea air, I lowered my rig and crab bait into the gulley.
 Now the waiting game would start.
 Just as my attention span was waning my float shot under and my old green Milbro spinning rod bent double.
 Dad!
 Dad!
 Help!
 I cried.
 God knows what he thought at first but he was relieved to see me doing battle with an obviously large fish.
 I was struggling to stop it reaching its snag ridden lair but eventually with a little help from dad I coaxed it into our homemade prawn net.
 This wasn't an easy task as it had a wooden broom handle pole that ran down the middle of the actual net head, making it difficult to squeeze a fish either side of it.
-Their laying in the folds of the net was a brute of a wrasse with red mottling all over its flanks and cream belly.
+Their lying in the folds of the net was a brute of a wrasse with red mottling all over its flanks and a cream belly.
 Dad quickly unhooked it and weighed it on his rusty old spring balance, announcing that it was a smidgin under 6lb!!
 How could I not be obsessed with wrasse after this stunning fish.

 Many a year was spent trying to better that fish and although some real beasts followed I never had anything bigger until I was a young lad of 19.
 Having just passed my driving test I was mobile and had got into beach casting for wrasse.
 I and a good mate would fish another local headland no too far from Mansands for big winter wrasse and bullhuss.
 Hardback crabs on fixed paternosters for the wrasse and large squid/pout baits for the huss.
 Real hardcore fishing in January, February and March for big fish in-deep water.
-It was here that I learnt the really big wrasse come closer inshore during the colder months.
+It was here that I learnt that really big wrasse come closer inshore during the colder months.
 I guess they are feasting on the food the storms rip up from the bottom?
-If we could get to the coast as the water was clearing after a good blow we could fill our boots with large wrasse and huss; the wrasse going regularly larger than 5lb, with 6 and 7lb fish a distinct possibility.
+If we could get to the coast after a good blow as the water was clearing we could fill our boots with large wrasse and huss; the wrasse regularly larger than 5lb, with 6 and 7lb fish a distinct possibility.
 My mate had them to 7lb 2oz and myself to just under 7lb but we had a dozen or so fish over 6lb between us!
 Oh did I mention the Bullhuss went to over 13lb!

 Here is a video I did on the mark above.
 I am still to crack lure fishing for wrasse here.

 Over the next few years I became obsessed with fishing for cod and ray from the Bristol Channel shore, interspersed with lure fishing for bass.
-It was whilst lure fishing for bass one day at the mouth of my local estuary that I managed to catch a 5lb wrasse on a J11 Rapala plug.
+It was whilst lure fishing for bass one day at the mouth of my local estuary that I managed to catch a 5lb wrasse on a J11 Rapala.
 It took me totally by surprise but set my fishing brain in motion.

 Fig2.
 The awesome jointed J11 plug; still to this day a wonderful Bass lure but it also catches the odd wrasse.